For as long as I’ve lived in Tampa, Florida, the start of February has signaled the arrival of the Florida State Fair.

 The Sea Lion Splash show is the only traveling sea lion exhibit of its kind.
 They are such adorable and intelligent animals to watch.
 Be sure to check for show times and add this to your plans.

-I was hosted by Florida State Fair to attend and give my honest review.
+I was hosted by Florida State Fair with free admission, wrist bands, and food vouchers.
+This is my honest review of my experience.
 (Full Disclosures)